 Inside the conference, Swiss survivalist Piero San Giorgio was exhorting the crowd to learn how to farm and invest in gold.

 Sam Dickson, a former Klan lawyer, delighted the crowd by being outraged about a host of topics you probably didn’t know people were outraged about.

-On Americans moving too much: "This is extraordinary.
-This is the behaviour of Gypsies.
-This isn't the behaviour of normal people."
+On Americans moving too much: “This is extraordinary.
+This is the behavior of Gypsies.
+This isn't the behavior of normal people.”